 Constructing New Horizons at New Haven

 PROVO, Utah – Jan 31, 2019 – Two women from the BYU Marriott School of Business therapeutic recreation (TRM) major have teamed up to help adolescent girls strengthen themselves and their families.
-Lexi Garrett, a TRM alumna, and Annie Robertson, a current TRM student, spent the Fall 2018 semester running group recreation therapy for troubled girls ages thirteen to eighteen at the New Haven Residential Treatment Center.
-Garrett, who is a full-time recreation therapist at New Haven, worked with Robertson, an intern, to provide meaningful and constructive group recreation therapy sessions.
-Garrett and Robertson designed recreation activities to assist the girls in realizing their personal strengths and changing negative thought patterns they have about themselves.
+Lexi Oehler, a TRM alumna, and Annie Robertson, a current TRM student, spent the Fall 2018 semester running group recreation therapy for troubled girls ages thirteen to eighteen at the New Haven Residential Treatment Center.
+Oehler, who is a full-time recreation therapist at New Haven, worked with Robertson, an intern, to provide meaningful and constructive group recreation therapy sessions.
+Oehlerand Robertson designed recreation activities to assist the girls in realizing their personal strengths and changing negative thought patterns they have about themselves.

 Robertson plans to attend graduate school and hopes to open her own practice.
 “I’d love to create a practice that focuses on developing leadership skills and team building through athletics,” she says.
 “I’ve seen athletics make a difference in my life and think it could be used to help struggling children develop self-esteem and other important skills.”

 Oehler, who lives in Provo, Utah, also plans to attend graduate school in the near future to pursue a career in marriage and family therapy.
 “I chose the therapeutic recreation major because I felt confident the experience I would gain from recreational therapy and business management classes would set me apart from my peers,” she says.
 “I believe the foundation I gained from my undergraduate experience at BYU Marriott, and the work I’m doing now at New Haven, has prepared me to be successful in graduate school and future endeavors.”